zesch/ctest-builder/README.md

 2. Copying built services to the server
 3. Starting all Docker services

-In case you never deployed the CTest Builder before, you may need to copy the `<c.test.builder>/docker` directory to some directory on the server (this may be your user's home directory). `<c.test.builder>` refers to the full path to the project's repository.
+**Note:** In case you never deployed the CTest Builder before, you may need to copy the `<c.test.builder>/docker` directory to some directory on the server (this may be your user's home directory). `<c.test.builder>` refers to the full path to the project's repository.

 ### Building all required services

-Run the following commands to build all services.
+Run the following commands to build all services using the following commands or a suitable alternative.

 ```
 cd <c.test.builder>/backend/de.unidue.ltl.ctestbuilder.service.gapscheme/
 mvn clean package